 Entertainment Mikel Cronin rocking 4Knots Music Festival Musician Mikal Cronin is playing 4Knots festival.
 Photo Credit: Myles Pettengill By HAL BIENSTOCK.
 Special to amNewYork Updated July 7, 2015 4:46 PM Print Share fbShare Tweet Email The second half of power popster Mikal Cronin's latest album, "MCIII," is his equivalent of a Jesse Eisenberg movie.
 The six-song suite tells Cronin's "coming-of-age" story, including the origins of his career in music.
 He'll perform this weekend in Hudson River Park as part of the 4Knots Music Festival, along with indie rockers Stephen Malkmus & the Jicks and experimental indie-pop band Super Furry Animals. amNewYork spoke with Cronin.
 What do you mean when you talk about your "coming-of-age" story?
 It's a series of songs that goes through and narrates a time in my life when I was out of my element for the first time.
 I was out of high school, I moved to the Pacific Northwest and I was dealing with certain emotional issues for first time, and a physical issue as well. … Coming out the other side is how I started playing in bands and writing songs for first time.
 You were about to give up music at that time.
 What turned you around?
 I played in some bands in high school but kind of hung it up for that period because I thought what I should be doing is focusing on academia.
 I wasn't pursuing or playing music.
 In retrospect, that was a big factor in me being a miserable person at that time.
 What concept albums or song suites inspired you?
 The one I keep bringing up when talking to people is the Kate Bush record "Hounds of Love."
 I took the format of that album, with the A-side being more standalone songs and the B-side being linear like a concept record.
 It really hit me because it was amazing.
 All her A-side songs were hits.
 They were awesome and perfect.
 The B-side is this dark, experimental, scary concept record.
 I thought it was a really, really cool thing for a legitimate pop star to do. … I played it over and over because of the different experiences and different ways of listening to it.
 Do you see your three albums ["Mikal Cronin," "MCII" and "MCIII"] as a trilogy?
 I do.
 Loosely. … It'll be interesting for me to look back on 10 years or so down the line.
 The albums became a document of my 20s.
 After some time away from it, it'll be almost like a journal for me. … I don't think I'll title the next one "MCIV," but maybe.
 IF YOU GO: The 4Knots Music Festival takes place at Pier 84 at Hudson River Park on July 11 starting at noon, W. 44th St., $25-$50.
 By HAL BIENSTOCK.
-Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.